monanto/Soil-moisture-Raspberry-SQL/README.md

 # Soil-moisture-Raspberry-SQL
-Python Script to read
+Python Script to read Status of soil moisture sensor from gpio pin

-Status of soil moisture sensor from gpio pin and write result to database mysql Every n minutes
+And write result to database mysql

+Every n minutes

 # Installation